sterilizer-cleaning-surgical-instruments-in-the-backround.

 Q: What are the most common methods of sterilizing medical instruments?

-A: Common methods for sterilizing medical instruments include:
+A: The most common methods for sterilizing medical instruments are:

 • Steam sterilization, or autoclaving, which involves exposing instruments to high-temperature steam under pressure